rayrwang/gc/README.md

 ## Install and Run

-Install the Python packages in `requirements.txt`.
+Install the Python packages in `requirements.txt` using your favorite package manager.

 Run the main network:
 ```